Sheffield Wednesday F.C.: Supporters

 The club's move to Owlerton in 1899 was a risky one, as it moved the club several miles away from the city centre, but its loyal followers continued to make the journey to the new ground, and the club has been one of the best supported in England ever since.
 However, official attendances were not taken at Football League games until the 1920s.

 The club's highest average attendance over the course of a season was 42,530 in 1952–53, when gates across the country were at their highest.
 The lowest average attendance in the Owls' history came in 1978–79, when an average of just 10,643 fans turned out to watch their side.

 In 1992, Wednesday were the fourth best supported team in the country, but although that ranking has come down since relegation from the Premier League in 2000, the club still has still enjoyed crowds of well over 20,000 since then, and was the best supported club outside the top flight in 2006.

 At the 2005 play-off final, Wednesday took over 39,000 fans to the Millennium Stadium.
-In 2016, Sheffield Wednesday took over 38,000 fans to Wembley for a play-off final defeat by Hull City, selling substantially more seats than their counterparts many of whom boycotted the game.
+In 2016, Sheffield Wednesday took over 38,000 fans to Wembley for a play-off final defeat by Hull City.
 The Owls have managed to average 30,000 at home in the last 60 years.
-The FA Cup Final seasons in 1965–66 30000 and 1966–67 31,000 plus 32,000 when coming League Championship runners-up in 1960–61.
+The FA Cup final seasons in 1965–66 30000 and 1966–67 31,000 plus 32,000 when coming League Championship runners-up in 1960–61.

 Sheffield Wednesday have had a large variety of fanzines over the years; examples include Just Another Wednesday, Out of the Blue, Spitting Feathers, Boddle, A View From The East Bank, Cheat! and War of the Monster Trucks, which acquired its name from the programme that Yorkshire Television elected to show instead of the celebrations after the 1991 League Cup victory over Manchester United.

 There are several online message boards dedicated to discussions on the club, including Owlstalk, OwlsOnline and OwlsMad.